-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were unchanged in Monday's auction with rates on six-month bills holding at the lowest level since late January.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were unchanged to higher in Monday's auction.

-The Treasury Department auctioned $35 billion in three-month bills at a discount rate of 0.075 percent, unchanged from last week.
-Another $30 billion in six-month bills was auctioned at a discount rate of 0.955 percent, up from 0.945 percent last week.
+The Treasury Department auctioned $39 billion in three-month bills at a discount rate of 0.820 percent, unchanged from last week.
+Another $33 billion in six-month bills was auctioned at a discount rate of 0.955 percent, up from 0.945 percent last week.
 Two weeks ago, the rates hit their highest levels in more than eight years.

-Separately the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.14 percent last week from 0.15 percent in the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, fell to 0.99 percent last Friday from 1.04 percent at the beginning of the week on April 17.